droidian/squeekboard/doc/hacking.md

 Software is primarily meant to solve problems of its users.
 Often in the quest to make software better, a hard distinction is made between the developer, who becomes the creator, and the user, who takes the role of the consumer, without direct influence on the software they use.
 This project aims to give users the power to make the software work for them by blurring the lines between users and developers.

-Nonwithstanding its current state, *squeekboard* must be structured in a way that provides users a gradual way to gain more experience and power to adjust it.
+Notwithstanding its current state, *squeekboard* must be structured in a way that provides users a gradual way to gain more experience and power to adjust it.
 It must be easy, in order of importance:

 - to use the software,
 - to modify its resources,
-- to change its behaviour,
+- to change its behavior,
 - to contribute upstream.

 To give an idea of what it means in practice, those are some examples of what has been important for *squeekboard* so far:

-- being quick and useable,
+- being quick and usable,
 - allowing local overrides of resources and config,
 - storing resources and config as editable, standard files,
 - having complete, up to date documentation of interfaces,